busathlab/mdlab/docs/namd_lab2.md

 > See the "alm" directory for the 45 drugs you can choose from.
 Amantadine is alm034 (+) and alm035 (neutral) and Rimantadine is alm149 (+) and alm150 (neutral).

 Once you are done, check to ensure the CHARMM-GUI job from earlier is complete, and then execute `./bash.pt2_adddrug.sh` to run the CHARMM job on the internode (rather than scheduling using `sbatch`).
+If the job from earlier isn't done yet, you can move on to the next section and come back to execute the script.

 ### 4. Preparing reference files for colvars using VMD